 And so, it happened.
 Finally.
-Got promoted.
-Yippee!!
+Got a promotion.
 I am stoked.
 It feels good to be appreciated and acknowledged for all the hard work and persistence.
 Here’s the catch – yours truly is angling for early retirement.
 Now I’m left wondering how getting promoted delays that aspirational retirement.
 Sigh…

 Sure, this promotion took longer than I’d have liked.
 I could’ve reached this level back in 2015, but I turned it down twice back then because the roles didn’t appeal to me.
 And besides, back then, our kiddos were just entering toddlerhood.
 I didn’t want to be spending too much time away with the added responsibilities these roles required.

 Fast forward four years, and finally, I’m given another crack at the plate.
 Home run.
 And now I have this twisted idea stuck in my head of wanting to continue to perform well in my job.
 There’s a fire in my belly to work harder than everyone else.
 What the hell, Cubert?

 Putting Early Retirement on Pause?